-If it’s not present, you have to remove the bow and place in another item to enchant.
-This step is extremely important to remember, because the only way to generate a new list of enchantments for the bow is to enchant a completely different item first.
+If it’s not present, you have to remove the bow and place it in another item to enchant it.
+This step is extremely important to remember because the only way to generate a new list of enchantments for the bow is to enchant a completely different item first.

 Keep repeating this step again and again, until the Minecraft Infinity Enchantment shows up for the bow.
 It should be third on the list.

 The number to the right of the buff is the minimum level the player should be to enchant.
 While the number to the left is how many levels will actually be used up.

 If you meet all of the requirements, all you have to do is click the ‘Infinity I’ button on the list to imbue your bow with the enchantment.